asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution.md

 1. Run `gh repo fork asterisk/asterisk` and `gh repo fork asterisk/testsuite`
 2. Run `gh repo clone <user>/asterisk` and `gh repo clone <user>/testsuite`

-!!! warning
+/// warning
 The `gh repo fork` command has a `--clone` option that's supposed to do both of the above steps at the same time however it rarely works and usually creates a mess.
 The reason is that after a fork operation *appears* to complete, it can take a few seconds before GitHub finishes background work during which time attempts to clone will fail.
 The `gh` tool doesn't account for this and tries to clone immediately which fails with a "repository not found" message.

-[//]: # (end-warning)
+///

 Git Remotes will automatically be created for both your fork and the upstream repo.